How To Get Toddlers To Eat Vegetables

 Finding ways to get your kids to eat healthy new foods without browbeating them to eat veggies can be a mammoth task.
 It was a daily struggle for me and my two kids.
 My 4-year-old son is naturally a fussy eater; he does the usual trick of pretending to vomit every time I present him with a salad or any vegetables.
 If it’s green, he refuses to go near it.

-This discovery came as a tremendous shock because I was one of those smuggety-smug parents who already had a six-year-old who would eat absolutely everything I gave to her.
-But this time, I needed to know how to get my toddler to eat vegetables and quickly!
+This discovery came as a tremendous shock because I was one of those smuggety-smug parents who already had a six-year-old who would eat everything I gave to her.
+But this time, I needed to know how to get my toddler to eat vegetables quickly!
 I thought about how I was going to be smart with this little fusspot by using the common old tricks of sneaking veggies into his food:

 How to get children to eat vegetables

-One day, I came across a book called French Children Don’t Throw food which gave me tremendous insight into why French kids eat the same food as their parents, including eating vegetables at every meal, without any fuss.
-The French did seem to have all the answers regarding healthy eating habits for kids.
-This book says that we shouldn’t be forcing our kids to eat veggies but should be leading by example and not making it a big deal.
+One day, I stumbled upon a book called “French Children Don’t Throw Food.”
+This book provided me with great insight into how French children eat the same food as their parents, including vegetables at every meal, without any fuss.
+The French seem to have all the answers when it comes to healthy eating habits for kids.
+The book emphasizes that instead of forcing kids to eat vegetables, we should lead by example and not make it a big deal.

 How to get toddlers to eat vegetables